tyandl/thermostatIO/README.md

 # thermostatIO
 Program to intercept and log thermostat commands to a US residential HVAC system.
 Specifically to prove that my 30yo furnace was oversized and should be downsized when replaced.

+Note, you'll need an openweather api_key https://home.openweathermap.org/api_keys and know your gps coordinates to get the outdoor temp data for your area.

 The code was specifically written for the BBB, but uses only digitalIO pins and should be simple to rewrite for any computer with GPIO like the Rpi.

 I ran this on my furnace over the coldest week of the year and found the furnace to have less than a 50% duty cycle and very short average runtimes.